grpc/grpc.github.io/_posts/2018-10-23-grpc-web-ga.md

 auto generated.
 To do this, you have a choice between the [Closure](https://developers.google.com/closure/compiler/) compiler or the more widely used [CommonJS](https://requirejs.org/docs/commonjs.html).
-This development process removes the need to manage concerns such as creating custom JSOn seralization and deserialization logic, wrangling HTTP status codes (which can vary across REST APIs), managing content type negotiation etc.
+This development process removes the need to manage concerns such as creating custom JSON seralization and deserialization logic, wrangling HTTP status codes (which can vary across REST APIs), managing content type negotiation etc.

 From a broader architectural perspective, gRPC-Web enables end-to-end gRPC.
 The diagram below illustrates this: